Benjamin Rimmer (b. 1993) is a composer based in London.

 His work of late has been performed by ensembles such as The Royal Scottish National Orchestra, The Elias Quartet, and Jugendkonzertchor Der Chorakademie Dortmund.
 In 2017, his vocal work In The Shining Blackness was premiered by the critically acclaimed Kingfisher Chorale in Leicester.

-In 2014 he was shortlisted for the Britten Sinfonia's OPUS 2015 award and, in 2015, was one of the ten winning composers of the Oticons International Film Music Competition.
+In 2014 he was the youngest composer shortlisted for the Britten Sinfonia's OPUS 2015 award and, in 2015, was one of the ten winning composers of the Oticons International Film Music Competition.

 His film music has also been performed live to picture at The Barbican's Silent Film & Live Music series and, in 2016, to a screening of Albert Lamorisse's Le Ballon Rouge at Milton Court Concert Hall.
 The latter was a collaborative re-scoring of the French classic.